jackyzha0/jackyzha0.github.io/content/posts/a-failure-resume.md

 - evergreen
 ---

-Sometimes, I feel like I don't deserve a lot of my current accomplishments and that I need to work even harder just to feel like I deserve what I have right now.
+Sometimes, I feel like I don't deserve a lot of my current accomplishments and that I need to work even harder just to deserve what I have right now.
 I came across the concept of a **failure resume**[^1] a while ago.
 It's a list of things that didn't exactly go according to plan, and the lessons learned.

-The more I think about it, the more I realize that a failure resume is a great way to document all the spectacular ways you've worked hard towards your own goals and accomplishments.
-In some ways, it validates your struggle and your effort.
+The more I think about it, the more I realize that a failure resume a showcase of failure in and of itself, but also a document of all the spectacular ways you've worked hard towards your own goals and accomplishments.
+In many ways, it *validates* your struggle and your effort.

 I've recently been inspired by both Kate Huang[^2] and Joice Tang's[^3] failure resumes and decided to make my own.
 Rather than focusing on the individual failures themselves, I want to focus on what I learned from each of them.

-Hopefully, it'll serve as a powerful reminder to myself of how much I've struggled to get to where I am and why I deserve to be here.
+This document has served as a powerful reminder to myself of how much I've struggled to get to where I am and why I deserve to be here.
 And more importantly, it serves as a place to reflect and learn from the past and be less scared of failure in the future.

 Keeping a failure resume has let me be so much more ambitious in trying new things and applying for things I would otherwise think I'm unqualified to apply for.